-If you weren’t aware, tamping is what you need to do with the coffee in the basket before inserting it into your espresso machine.
+If you weren’t aware, tamping is what you need to do with the coffee in the basket before inserting it into your espresso coffee machine.

 You apply pressure to the ground coffee beans in the basket, in the portafilter, to compress it prior to inserting the portafilter into the group and pulling the shot.

-What these types of espresso machines usually come with, is a plastic thing with a scoop at one end and a flat circular plastic thing at the other end, which is supposed to be a tamper.
+What these kinds of espresso machines usually come with, is a plastic thing with a scoop at one end and a flat circular plastic thing at the other end, which is supposed to be a tamper.

 Though speaking of bikes for fish, have you ever seen a Gurnard?